 Your name it would have to be me.

 The album’s fate was as glum as the story it told.
 The typically clueless Rolling Stone magazine, unable to hear greatness when knocked on the head with it, summarized it as: “Some grossly puerile cross between the Bee-Gees, Tommy and the Moody Blues.”
 Ok, The Who, Moody Blues.
 But the Bee-Gees?
-Facing the same challenge The Beatles would if they had the appetite to stage Sgt.
-Pepper, The Pretty Things with their miniscule budget could not find a way to transfer a year’s worth of studio trickery to a live setting.
+Facing the same challenge The Beatles would have if they were asked to stage Sgt.
+Pepper, The Pretty Things with their minuscule budget could not find a way to transfer a year’s worth of studio trickery into a live setting.
 Instead they attempted a mime show with the LP running as a playback.
-As expected, the audience wanted more than that, for example a band playing live.
+As expected, the audience wanted more than that, as in a band playing live.
 Like a few other timeless albums released in 1968, such as The Kinks Are The Village Green Preservation Society and The Zombies’ Odessey and Oracle, the following years were not kind to the album.
 However the music it captured is still groundbreaking even 50 years after its original release.
 As Mark St John concluded his write up in the booklet to the 1998 re-release of the album on CD, “For all of you coming to this fresh and for the first time – you are in for a rare treat.”

 For farther reading I strongly recommend the excellent Urban Spacemen and Wayfaring Strangers: Overlooked Innovators and Eccentric Visionaries of ’60s Rock, by Richie Unterberger

 If you enjoyed reading this article, you may also like these about psychedelic albums from the 1960s: